ColbyWTaylor/content/src/content/lesson/sorting-algorithms-explanied-in-javascript.md

 A: Sorting algorithms is one of the first lessons in Computer Science because it helps you train your mind to think like a computer.
 It is a great practice to fully understand the concepts of algorithms and code.

 ## Q: What types of sorting algorithms are there?
-A: There is more than we can count, the top 10 in popularity are:
+A: There are more than we can count, the top 10 in popularity are:

 ### Bubble Sorting
 It's the simplest of the sorting algorithms.
-It repeatedly swap adjacent elements to arrange them ascendingly, the algorithm has a "`wall`" that represents the last position to be compared, the wall keeps moving from left to right, shrinking the comparison size until the entire list is sorted.
+It repeatedly swaps adjacent elements to arrange them ascendingly, the algorithm has a "`wall`" that represents the last position to be compared, the wall keeps moving from left to right, shrinking the comparison size until the entire list is sorted.

 ![Bubble Sort Explained](https://ucarecdn.com/2fef4d85-686b-4bf0-a505-45d3de178fd5/)